deephaven-examples/processing-large-csv-data/README.md

 ![img](monthly.png)

-With data sets this large there are a lot of options.
-Time should never be a limiting factor in the science we can do.

-Time tests are wrapping every method, this makes the code look more complicated but then you can see the speed of Deephaven.
+The code looks more complicated than a typical query because we've wrapped every method in time tests to show the speed of Deephaven.
 Comment out what operation you want to test to see its performance.

 Let us know how your query does on [Slack](https://join.slack.com/t/deephavencommunity/shared_invite/zt-11x3hiufp-DmOMWDAvXv_pNDUlVkagLQ).

+There are a lot of options with datasets this large.
+Time should never be a limiting factor in the data science we can do.